 Credit card ownership statistics

-Despite this broad adoption, there are a number of factors that influence who, exactly, has a credit card.
+Despite this broad adoption, several factors influence who, exactly, has a credit card.
 Specific variables that affect credit card usage include where people live, their age, their gender, their race and their income level.

 Credit card ownership by state

-According to Experian data, New Jersey consumers have the most credit card accounts, with a total of 3.49 accounts on average.
-Mississippi was on the other end of the spectrum, with an average of 2.57 credit card accounts.
+New Jersey consumers have the most credit card accounts, with a total of 3.49 accounts on average, according to Experian data.
+Mississippi is on the other end of the spectrum, with an average of 2.57 credit card accounts.
+(Interestingly, Alaska is the state with the highest average credit card debt.)

 New Jersey 3.49